longhorn/website/content/docs/1.0.1/deploy/install/_index.md

 - `curl`, `findmnt`, `grep`, `awk`, `blkid`, `lsblk` must be installed.
 - [Mount propagation](https://kubernetes-csi.github.io/docs/deploying.html#enabling-mount-propagation) must be enabled.

+The Longhorn workloads must be able to run as root in order for Longhorn to be deployed and operated properly.

 CSI v1.1 is supported.

 [This script](#using-the-environment-check-script) can be used to check the Longhorn environment for potential issues.